ngrok/webhooks.fyi/src/pages/docs/webhook-directory.md

 description: List of webhook references by type
 ---

-{% callout title="Contribute to this list" %}
+{% callout title="Contribute to this directory" %}
 New webhooks are created and improved every day.
-If we missed or need to update your favorite webhooks, please [contribute](/docs/how-to-contribute) to this guide.
+Please [contribute](/docs/how-to-contribute) to this directory if we missed out on any of your favorite webhooks
 {% /callout %}

 {% webhook %}